 Died: 1900, New York City, USA

 Wilhelm Steinitz, aged 60 and in poor health, returned for one last title challenge after placing second at St. Petersburg 1895–96.
 A trailblazing positional theorist, Steinitz had transformed chess into a game of principled evaluation and strategic depth.
 But the world had changed.
-Against Lasker’s more adaptive and psychological style, Steinitz’s methods began to look outdated.
+Against Lasker’s more adaptive and psychological style, Steinitz’s once-revolutionary methods now appeared outdated.
 He lost ten games, won two, and drew five.
 His courage and resolve remained evident, but this defeat signaled the end of his elite career.

 “If Steinitz is destined to be defeated by Lasker, he could not be defeated by a more worthy opponent.” — British Chess Magazine

-Held during the Belle Époque, a period of flourishing European culture, the match marked Moscow’s arrival as a global chess hub.
+Held during Europe’s Belle Époque — a period of cultural and scientific optimism — the match marked Moscow’s arrival as a global chess hub.
 The event was emblematic of chess’s transition from 19th-century scientific ideals to the modern psychological era.
 Steinitz embodied classical theory, while Lasker represented innovation and intuition.
 The championship helped redefine the image of the world chess champion as a versatile, well-rounded thinker beyond the chessboard.

 Year | Location | Opponent | Result |